Honoring Hancock County’s Outstanding Athletes

 Ben Roethlisberger - all-Ohio football and basketball player at Findlay High and then starred at Miami (Ohio), quarterbacked the Pittsburgh Steelers to NFL titles in Super Bowl XL (2006) and Super Bowl XLIII (2009).

-Carlee Roethlisberger – all-Ohio volleyball and basketball performer at Findlay High and went on to solid college career for Oklahoma University.
+Carlee Roethlisberger - all-Ohio volleyball and basketball performer at Findlay High and went on to a solid college career for the University of Oklahoma.

 Mike Dillon - two-time all-Ohio football player and the 1983 Class AAA discus champion at Findlay High.